 New electric cars 2020

-Effective range, performance and charging times should take another step forward in 2020, with many cars here offering a combination that should make electric cars feasible for most.
-Even supercar and luxury-car buyers could be tempted by desirable machines like the Audi e-tron GT, Polestar 2 and Tesla Roadster.
+Range, performance and charging times should all take another step forward in 2020, with many cars here offering a combination that should make electric cars feasible for most drivers.

-Read on to see our list of the most important electric cars either confirmed or expected to arrive on sale in the UK in 2020.
+Read on to see our list of the most important electric cars that are either confirmed or expected to arrive on sale in the UK in 2020.

 Audi e-tron Sportback

 BMW is another major German manufacturer with plans for an electrified future.
-The BMW iX3 – seen here in concept form at the 2018 Beijing Motor Show – is expected to be the first of many electric SUVs from the company, taking on the Mercedes EQC and Audi e-tron.
+The BMW iX3 – seen here in camouflage while winter testing in Sweden – is expected to be the first of many electric SUVs from the company, taking on the Mercedes EQC and Audi e-tron.
 While its styling isn't too far removed from that of the standard internal-combustion-powered X3, under the metal there’s a battery expected to measure over 70kWh, offering more than 249 miles of range and an electric motor with the equivalent of 266bhp.
 As with the majority of the German cars on this list, the iX3 will come ready for 150kW fast-charging when it goes on sale in 2020.

-Citroen has confirmed that the C4 family hatchback will be returning in electric form.
+Citroen has confirmed that the C4 Cactus family hatchback will be returning in electric form.
 However, rather than being based on the current Peugeot 308, it'll sit on brand-new underpinnings specifically designed to accommodate large 60kWh batteries, in order to deliver 217 miles of range under the latest 'real-world' testing procedure.
-The electric Citroen C4 will be a rival for the Volkswagen I.D. hatchback, while forthcoming electric versions of the Peugeot 208 and Vauxhall Corsa will sit on the same platform as the Citroen.
+The electric Citroen C4 will be a rival for the Volkswagen ID.3 hatchback, while the forthcoming Peugeot e-208 and Vauxhall Corsa-e will sit on the same platform as the Citroen.

-Polestar, formerly a racing team and the performance tuning arm of Volvo, is now a standalone brand with a focus on sporty electrified models.
+Polestar – formerly the performance tuning arm of Volvo – is now a standalone brand with a focus on sporty, electrified models.
 Its first car, the Polestar 1, has already set the tone with its 592bhp plug-in hybrid powertrain, but 2020 looks set to bring the company’s first electric car – the Polestar 2.
 The new car will be a four-door saloon to rival the Tesla Model 3; Polestar says the 2 will return a range of around 310 miles from a 78kWh battery, with prices to start at around £51,000.
 A cheaper, standard model is expected to arrive 12 months later, with a price tag of around £34,000.
-UK buyers will be pleased to note that the Polestar 2 will be available in right-hand drive, unlike the brand’s first offering.
-The car will be unveiled at the Geneva Motor Show in 2019, with prices starting around £35,000 when it goes on sale in 2020, according to Polestar CEO Thomas Ingenlath.
+UK buyers will be pleased to note that the Polestar 2 will be available in right-hand drive.

 New Tesla Roadster

-The original Tesla Roadster was the first production car made by the now-famous US electric-car pioneer in 2008; 12 years later, it’s set to return – this time as something of a hypercar.
+The original Tesla Roadster was the first production car made by the now-famous US electric-car pioneer in 2008; 12 years later, a new Tesla Roadster is set to arrive as something of a hypercar.
 Tesla claims the car will do 0-60mph in 1.9 seconds, 0-100mph in 4.2 seconds and have a top speed of 250mph – figures which will make the Roadster one of the fastest cars ever made if they become reality.
 Those numbers come courtesy of three electric motors and a 200kWh battery pack, although a power figure hasn't been given.
 Tesla has also boasted of an as-yet-unverified 620-mile range.
-Production begins in 2020 and reservations can be placed now; the car should cost around £150,000 when it reaches the UK.
+Production is slated to begin in 2020 and reservations can be placed now; the car should cost around £150,000 when it reaches the UK.

 Tesla Model Y

-The Tesla Model Y – a small SUV based on the Model 3 – was originally intended to join the range in 2019, but has since been pushed forward to 2020.
-The car should take much of its styling cues from the larger Model X, with that car’s remarkable ‘falcon wing’ rear doors aren’t likely to feature.
+The Tesla Model Y – a small SUV based on the Model 3 – was originally intended to join the range in 2019, but has since been pushed back to 2020.
+The car should take many of its design cues from the larger Model X, although that car’s remarkable ‘falcon wing’ rear doors aren’t likely to feature.
 A Long Range version of the Model Y should allow 300 miles of driving on a single charge, with an entry-level Standard Range model managing 230 miles.
 Starting prices in the US should dip under $40,000; UK figures are usually similar, so expect something under £40,000.

 Volkswagen I.D.
 Crozz

-Closely related to the I.D. hatchback above, the VW I.D.
+Closely related to the ID.3 hatchback above, the Volkswagen ID.
 Crozz will be the first all-electric SUV from the brand when it arrives in 2020.
 Featuring jacked-up styling that’s not too far removed from that of the also-related Skoda Vision E, the I.D.
-Crozz (shown as a concept here) is expected to offer more performance and range than the standard I.D. hatchback in production form.
-An effective range of around 373 miles should be achievable, while power will be the equivalent of around 302bhp.
+Crozz (shown as a concept here) is expected to offer more performance and range than the standard ID.3 hatchback in production form.
+An effective range of more than 300 miles should be achievable, while power will be the equivalent of around 302bhp.
 The car also gets four-wheel drive and – in concept form at least – features a 515-litre boot.